 Tire dressings are chemical formulas made for restoring black rubber on car tires.
 Mostly, dressings are made of solvent-based and silicone-based materials, together with oils.
 Those materials penetrate through the rubber, restoring it to the like-a-new look.

 As you can imagine, with the oils inside, those products are incredibly slick, and when they come in contact with tires, they become slippery.

 It’s fantastic to use tire dressings on cars.
 They give the tires an excellent brand-new look and protect them from UV rays and other harmful factors.
 Car tires are always straight on the road, and they don’t tilt a lot, which keeps the exact grip all the time.
 The dressed area of the car tire can never touch the road.

 However, when it comes to motorcycles, the story is different.
 When riding through corners, your bike tilts.
 When tilting, the grip area of the tire on the road is much smaller, and if it is slippery, you will very easily slip and fall off the motorcycle.

-That can lead to unwanted traffic accidents, and even worse, injuries of you and other traffic participants.
+That can lead to unwanted traffic accidents and, even worse, injuries to you and other traffic participants.

 Appearance vs. Safety – No Doubt Here

 I think that there’s no doubt in comparing appearance and safety.
 Anyone objective would always go for safety.
-Unless you’re a fool (no offense), who wants to push a bike to the limits, and it’s a matter of a time when you’ll have an accident.
+Unless you’re a fool (no offense) who wants to push a bike to the limits, and it’s a matter of time before you’ll have an accident.